 What is the GDPR?

 The General Data Protection Regulation, or GDPR, took effect on May 25, 2018.
-This new privacy law provides European individuals with certain rights over their personal data including a right to access, correct, delete, and restrict processing of their data.
+This privacy law provides European individuals with certain rights over their personal data including a right to access, correct, delete, and restrict processing of their data.
 The GDPR regulates the “processing” of data which includes the collection, storage, transfer or use, of personal data about EU individuals.
-Any organization that processes personal data of EU individuals, is within the scope of the law, regardless of whether the organization has a physical presence in the EU.
+Any organization that processes personal data of EU individuals is within the scope of the law, regardless of whether the organization has a physical presence in the EU.

 Rock Gym Pro GDPR Compliance

 Rock Gym Pro’s tools and processes are compliant with the GDPR.
 Rock Gym Pro is also Privacy Shield certified, which means we can lawfully collect, receive, and process personal data from the EU and beyond.
 We are committed to offering services and resources to our customers to help them comply with GDPR requirements that may apply to their activities.

 Are Rock Gym Pro customers GDPR compliant?

 Compliance with the GDPR requires a partnership between Rock Gym Pro and our customers in their use of our services.
 Rock Gym Pro’s Terms of Service outlines our customers’ obligation to lawfully obtain and process all personal data appropriately.

 If you collect EU residents' personal data, you are likely to be classified as a “Data Controller” under the GDPR.
 This means you will have some additional obligations around such things as data subject rights.
 We urge you to understand these obligations and seek legal advice where you think necessary.

 The GDPR definition of personal data includes what we typically consider personally identifiable information (PII)—name, passport number, birth date, etc.—but, it also includes data that we might consider to be non-PII, like IP addresses or device IDs.